raihan2000/visualizer/README.md

 - Change Audio source from Menu (To change right/left click on Visualizer)
 - Change Visualizer size
 - Increase or Decrease Bands
+- Choose how many bands will appear on display
+- Now you can Flip Visualizer
+- Added older version Gnome Shell v3.36 to v43.0

 More Feature will be added in Future